 Today's conveniences, services and electronics are wonderful.
 These wonderful conveniences allow us more time to spend with family, growing a business, socializing, or enjoying leisure time.

-But if the "merry-go-round" of easy electricity, access to water out of the tap, and the grocery store on the corner, is disrupted for any reason, most of us will not have the skills to survive — let alone thrive — in a disaster situation.
+But if the "merry-go-round" of easy electricity, access to water out of the tap, and food from the grocery store on the corner is disrupted for any reason, most of us will not have the skills to survive — let alone thrive — in a disaster situation.

 The time to learn them is NOW — before a crisis rears its ugly head.